 No matter what approach you took, it’s likely that at least some of your research happened online.
 And the numbers bear that out.
-In fact, 88% of today’s consumers do research online before making a purchase, either online or in-person.
-And that percentage may even be higher right now when fewer people are able to make in-person purchases.
+In fact, 88% of today’s consumers do research online before making a purchase, either online or in person.

 If your business doesn’t have a sizable footprint online, allowing you to appear on platforms where consumers may be searching, you’re missing out on the opportunity to capture consumer attention, build trust, and ultimately make the sale.

 Related: Find out how to get your business online fast!

 Your web presence serves customers throughout their journey

 A great business web presence isn’t just about getting discovered.
 It’s about making sure you’re present for consumers throughout their customer journey.

 Different facets of your web presence can help you achieve different marketing goals.
 Your website, for example, is the heart of your web presence.
 It’s the place where you should have information that suits consumers across the customer journey–from basic information on your homepage for those who are just discovering you, to content that builds trust and authority, to a seamless way for people to contact your sales team or make a purchase online when they’re ready.